Family movie night? There's an app for that

 All of the My Little Pony movies (and the TV show on the Hasbro-owned The Hub) have a tie-in to the popular Hasbro toy line.
 Not only are there special Equestria Girl toy figurines, but there are also computer games, accessories, and apparel.

 Parents Need to Know

+The dimension travel conceit here -- the magic mirror as a portal to another world -- is incredibly simple, as is the animation, so even the littlest viewers will understand what's happening.
 It's fashionable to be enamored with the My Little Pony franchise; just walk into any middle school or a teen-friendly T-shirt store, and you'll find that the pony craze goes way beyond preschool-aged girls (heard of Bronies?).
 So it's no surprise that Hasbro is putting a spin on their cash cow of the pony universe to literally transform the ponies into teenagers.
-The dimension travel conceit is incredibly simple -- the magic mirror as a portal to another world isn't exactly a novel idea -- as is the animation, so even the littlest viewers will understand what's happening.

-Serious pony fans will get a big laugh out of seeing characters like Pinkie Pie, Apple Jack, Fluttershy, and Rainbow Dash in teen form, but with their same unique personality traits.
+Serious pony fans will get a big laugh out of seeing characters like Pinkie Pie, Apple Jack, Fluttershy, and Rainbow Dash in teen form, but with their same unique personality traits in My Little Pony: Equestria Girls.
 Pinkie Pie is particularly hilarious as the super peppy, fast-talking fall formal organizer.
 As for the villain Sunset Shimmer, she's a perfect "mean girl" who bullies and intimidates everyone at the school.
 It's sweet relief, therefore, when Twilight Sparkle inevitably defeats Sunset Shimmer's Machiavellian ploy for total control.
 Pony power indeed.